SidB16/LinuxSetUpNotes/KernelModule-Ethernet.md

 ## Middleware level
 * Step0: Understand what kernel modules are: lsmod
-* Step1: Identifying the kernel module responsible. sudo lshw -C network
+* Step1: Identifying the kernel module responsible. sudo lshw -C network  (for me it in configurations feild--> e1000e)
 1. For every network interface you'll get a section starting with *-network.
 Every section hast a logical name: line that contains the interface name and a configuration: line that contain the driver and some other information.
 2. Source: https://askubuntu.com/questions/216110/how-do-i-find-what-kernel-module-is-behind-a-network-interface
-* unload and load modules (could not figure out how to reload modules without risk)
+* unload and load modules (could not figure out how to reload modules without risk) ==>
+1. rmmod e10001 (unload)
+2. Check that OS identifies a driver that can be used as a module
+3. modprobe e1000e (load the initially unloaded kernel module)
 * Source: https://www.tecmint.com/load-and-unload-kernel-modules-in-linux/

 ## OS level
 * sudo iptables -F